 I grew up on my parents’ dairy farm in North Yorkshire, England.
-It was an amazing childhood in so many ways, but one that had a constant theme running throughout it – the need to work.
+It was an amazing childhood in so many ways, but one that had a constant theme running throughout it – work needed to be done.
 Feeding cows, mucking out, moving stock; it was relentless and ran late into the evening, every day of the year.
 As a result of this, I learned pretty much as soon as I could walk just how much hard work goes into producing the food that we all eat.
 And so I grew up with the firm belief that food is meant to be eaten, not thrown away.

 The ‘lightbulb’ moment came on 17th December 2014 – I remember it well.
 I was packing up our apartment in Switzerland, getting ready to move back to the UK.
-Despite our best efforts to eat everything we had, we were still left with 6 sweet potatoes, a whole white cabbage and some pots of yoghurt that were surplus to requirements.
-The removal men told me that everything had to be thrown away, but I just couldn’t bring myself to do this.
+Despite our best efforts to eat everything we had, we were still left with 6 sweet potatoes, a whole white cabbage and some pots of yogurt.
+The removal men told me that all the food had to be thrown away, but I just couldn’t bring myself to do this.
 And so – much to their frustration as we still had a lot to pack up – I got my new-born baby and toddler dressed and set off armed with this food to find someone to give it to.
-Unfortunately, the lady who I had hoped to give it to wasn’t in her usual spot outside the supermarket.
-And so I got quite upset.
+Unfortunately, the lady who I had hoped to give it to wasn’t in her usual spot outside the supermarket and I got quite upset.
 I thought about knocking on my neighbours’ doors to see if they wanted it, but the problem was I didn’t know if they would be in; and even if they were in, I didn’t really know them and it might be a bit awkward if they didn’t want what I was offering.
-And so, feeling thoroughly defeated I thought to myself – “This is absolutely crazy…. this food is delicious.
+Feeling thoroughly defeated I thought to myself – “This is absolutely crazy…. this food is delicious.
 Why isn’t there an app where I can share it with someone nearby who wants it?”
 And so the idea for OLIO was born…

 I told some friends & family about my idea of a food sharing app, and they all